beckym223/manual_work/E6_long_edited.md

 regimes and also in preventing at least a few of the worst excesses that might otherwise have oc- cuffed.
-More generally, recognition and rein- troduction of the proposition that there is a  42 The ideas and events influencing policy makers in one country may not have been precisely the same as those in the next one.
-And, of course, no precise measurement of the relative influence of research results and of expe- rience is possible.
-There is also the question of the role of research, relative to the role of experience itself.
-However, in fact, the ways in which people in other developing countries learned about the East Asian experience was largely the consequence of research efforts.
+More generally, recognition and rein- troduction of the proposition that there is a

 ### ---Economics-1997-0-17.txt---
 response to incentives that cannot be overlooked